tarkh/hackintosh/Huananzhi-F8D/README.md

 <a name="runmac"></a>
 ## Launching macOS

 To run macOS, we need the `./EFI` directory, which must be copied to the root of the USB drive, previously formatted it in **fat32**.
+Pay attention, that `./EFI` directory contains `production` version of bootloader.
+If you need `debug` version with `verbose` mode, please use `./EFI` from `EFI.debug.zip` archive attached.

 > If you don't have macOS installed earlier on the internal disk, then you need to create an installation flash drive according to [official OpenCore instructions](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/).
 When you write down the installation flash drive and get to [this point](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#setting-up-opencore-s-efi-environment), copy the `./EFI` directory from this repository to the root of the mounted EFI partition.